gracicot/gracicot.github.io/_posts/2017-09-13-concept-model-part1.md

 Can you see the pattern now?
 We now have a class `task` that that is constructible with *any* object that happen to possess a member function named `process` callable with no parameter.

-Our class is a *universal adapter* for any classes that fits our need: having a `process` member function, in about **20 lines of code**.
+Our class is a *universal adapter* for any classes that satifies our concept.
+All that in about **20 lines of code**.

 ## Perks